radiukpavlo/python-programming/11_Lesson_Functions/lesson-11_functions.md

     # The number of evens are 51.
 ```

-15. Call your function _factorial_, it takes a whole number as a parameter and it return a factorial of the number
+15. Call your function _factorial_, it takes a whole number as a parameter and it return a factorial of the number.
-16. Call your function _is_empty_, it takes a parameter and it checks if it is empty or not
+16. Call your function _is_empty_, it takes a parameter and it checks if it is empty or not.
 17. Write different functions which take lists.
 They should calculate_mean, calculate_median, calculate_mode, calculate_range, calculate_variance, calculate_std (standard deviation).
 18. Write a functions called _unique_in_the_list_, which checks if all items are unique in the list.
 19. Write a function called _valid_python_variable_, which check if provided variable is a valid python variable.